BranchLabs/applicant-project/README.md

 * Must use the Contact model shown above to load the record.

 If you have extra time, feel free to add extra bits of polish.

+## Installation

+Rename the Config.php.dist file to Config.php and supply your correct database credentials